treyhunner/treyhunner.github.com/source/_posts/2015-11-01-counting-things-in-python.markdown

 ## comprehension and set

-It's 1, 2005 and we're using Python 2.4.
-We realize that we could solve our counting problem using sets (released in Python 2.3) and list comprehensions (released in Python 2.0).
-After further thought, we remember that generator expressions were just released in Python 2.4 and we decide to use one of those instead of a list comprehension:
+It's January 1, 2005 and we're using Python 2.4.
+We realize that we could solve our counting problem using sets ([released in Python 2.3][2.3] and made into [a built-in in 2.4][2.4]) and list comprehensions ([released in Python 2.0][pep 202]).
+After further thought, we remember that [generator expressions][pep 289] were also just released in Python 2.4 and we decide to use one of those instead of a list comprehension:

 ```python
 colors = ["Brown", "Red", "Green", "White", "Yellow", "Yellow", "Brown", "Brown", "Black"]
 color_counts = dict((c, colors.count(c)) for c in set(colors))
 ```

+**Note**: we're didn't use a dictionary comprehension because those weren't invented until [Python 2.7][pep 274].

 This works.
 It's one line of code.
 But is it Pythonic?